 In this section we review some basic facts about the algebraic $ K $-theory of quotient stacks.

-Let $ \cX $ be a locally noetherian Artin stack over $ \CC $. \begin{defn} The \tb{Grothendieck group} $ K_0(\cX) $ is the abelian group generated by isomorphism classes of coherent sheaves on $ \cX $ modulo the relations $ \cE - \cE' - \cE'' $ for every short exact sequence
+Let $ \cX $ be a locally noetherian algebraic stack. \begin{defn} The \tb{Grothendieck group} $ K_0(\cX) $ is the abelian group generated by isomorphism classes of coherent sheaves on $ \cX $ modulo the relations $ \cE - \cE' - \cE'' $ for every short exact sequence